-Halloween is just around the corner, and we're chomping at the bit to give our homes a spooky makeover.
-A new study has revealed the most popular decorations across the US - and, surprisingly, pumpkins weren't the most popular.
+Halloween is just around the corner, and we're chomping at the bit to give our homes a spooky makeover from some of the best places to buy Halloween decorations.
+But a new study has revealed the most popular decorations across the US - and, surprisingly, pumpkins weren't the most popular.

 We were shocked too - as it turns out skeletons are number one.
 If you're currently planning out some epic Halloween door decoration ideas or kitting out your home for a Halloween party, take inspiration from these top-rated decorations.